 Of course, I am not arguing that the mere fact that a person holds pernicious beliefs automatically discredits, empirically or scientifically, any work they have at any time produced.
 This kind of thinking would mean discrediting almost all of the work of many of the greatest thinkers of the past few centuries, who were arguably products of their time, holding views which today would repulse the majority.
 However, it is worth reflecting upon the fact that Steiner’s views were not at all the consensus, amongst many intellectuals they would have been seen as somewhat nefarious and outdated, this may suggest that Steiner’s beliefs were particularly pernicious and his refusal to heed progressive learnings may be indicative of his pseudoscientific, mystical take on the world.

-This being said it surprises me that so many people, most often those who would be vehemently opposed to beliefs of this nature, hold Steiner and his work in such high regard.
-Both his personal nature and public beliefs ought to at least encourage a healthy level of scepticism in his work.
-It seems unlikely to suggest that a man with little to no experience in viticulture, who was so juxtaposed to the great thinkers of the time and has failed to postulate any other serious, robust and practical academic contributions, would postulate in his classroom a method of farming which would be more effective than that of those working the fields on a daily basis.
-It seems even more unlikely that held static and unchanged that the proposed process would continue to offer the most effective form of agriculture for many decades to come.
+It surprises me that today, many of those who would overtly oppose beliefs of this kind (tearing Churchill statues down without an utterance of consideration) hold Steiner and his work in such high regard.
+Both his own nature as well as his public beliefs ought to, at the very least, encourage a healthy dose of scepticism.
+It seems unlikely that a man with no experience in viticulture would postulate in his classroom a method of farming which would prove effective than those working the fields on a daily basis.
+It seems even more unlikely that held static, this proposed methodology would continue to serve as the most effective agricultural method for many decades to come.

 The word pseudoscience is derived from the Greek root pseudo meaning false and from the Latin word scientia, meaning “knowledge”.
 It is a collection of beliefs or practices mistakenly regarded as being based on the scientific method.
 A fundamental characteristic of pseudoscience, one which it is particularly problematic, is that it does not change as scientific understanding advances, nor does it revisit and test its method for efficacy in an attempt to revise doctrine.
 An example being the use of animal byproducts in biodynamics; why is the use of the horn insisted upon?
 Would a synthetic product be better?
 Why is this is not tested?